Skip to main content

 Research Opportunties

 The Astronomy & Astrophysics Department supports a wide variety of undergraduate research opportunities.
 Researchers in the department work in a number of exciting fields, including star formation and evolution, the structure and evolution of galaxies, stellar and supermassive black holes, exoplanets, cosmology, and astronomical instrumentation.
-Research can be supported via course credit in ASTR 99, 99H (for Regents Scholars), 199, and 199H (for students in the honors program).
-There are additional opportunities for funded research, especially during the summer.
-Below we provide information on research opportunities in the department.

 Special Studies Courses

 Undergraduate students may request to enroll in a Special Studies course under the supervision of a faculty advisor.
+Students are encouraged to initiate contact with faculty in their interested area of research to see if they would be willing to act as an advisor for their reading or research project.
 You can see a list of research areas and who the lead faculty are for each one here.

-Undergraduate students are encouraged to initiate contact with faculty in their interested area of research to see if they would be willing to act as an advisor for their reading or research project.
+Please sign up for Special Studies courses term by term only after you and a faculty member have discussed all of the details about the project.
 If approved, these students will then make a Special Studies request in the Enrollment Authorization System (EASy) for their faculty advisor to review and approve.

 98s, 99s